SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 **Conclusion:**
 Cleaning the Squid proxy cache on the MAAS node has resolved similar issues for other users.
 If the issue persists, further investigation into network configurations or MAAS proxy settings may be required.

-## Managed Allocation and Reserved Ranges, Auto-Assign
+## Auto-assign not working properly

 **Problem:**
 Clarification needed on how MAAS handles IP address allocation in subnets, particularly concerning managed allocation, reserved ranges, dynamic ranges, and the difference between auto-assigned and DHCP-assigned IP addresses.